-To investigate the between-person effects, we grand-mean centered the independent variables (Wang & Maxwell, 2015) from above, i.e. we subtracted the average score per person and time point from the overall mean across all persons and time points.
-For social jetlag, we subtracted the average biweekly mid-sleep on workday scores from the average mid-sleep on free day scores for each person.
+To investigate the between-person effects, we grand-mean centered the independent variables (Wang & Maxwell, 2015) from above, that is, we subtracted the average score per person and time point from the overall mean across all persons and time points.
+For social jetlag, we subtracted the average biweekly MSW scores from the average MSF scores for each person.
 We used absolute values.

 We did not person-mean and grand-mean center absolute social jetlag since we wanted to get more interpretable variables for social jetlag.
-However, to isolate the withinperson effect and be consistent with the other analyses, we report the findings of person-mean and grand-mean centered absolute daily social jetlag in Supplement 4 (Tables S4.1 to S4.3).
+However, to isolate the within-person effect and be consistent with the other analyses, we report the findings of person-mean and grand-mean centered absolute daily social jetlag in the online supplemental material 4 (Tables S4.1-S4.3).